-Internet email is NOT a secure method of communication.
-Any information you send in an unencrypted Internet email message can be intercepted and read by someone other than the intended recipient.
-Never send bank account information, credit card numbers, your full social security number, or any other sensitive information by Internet email unless it is encrypted.
+Email is NOT a secure method of communication.
+Any information you send in an unencrypted email message can be intercepted and read by someone other than the intended recipient.
+Never send bank account information, credit card numbers, your full Social Security number, or any other sensitive information by email unless it is encrypted.

 Protect Yourself from Bogus Employment Offers

 - Be wary of any employer offering employment without an interview, either in person or by phone.